SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/FOLDER_REORGANIZATION_IMPLEMENTATION_COMPLETE.md

 ## 🎉 **Mission Accomplished**

-ChemML's folder organization has been completely restructured for optimal scalability, maintainability, and developer experience.
+QeMLflow's folder organization has been completely restructured for optimal scalability, maintainability, and developer experience.
 The project is now ready to scale from ~15 integrated models to 50+ models while maintaining clarity and reducing maintenance overhead.

 ---